afiodorov/afiodorov.github.io/_posts/2017-09-14-thoughts-on-the-hungry-brain.md

 The book, apart from providing instrumentally useful advice on how to improving your dieting habits, also explains relevant neuroscience topics in a very clear and illustrative way.
-It's the kind of book that I just had to read in just a few sittings because I wanted to learn more and more about the brain and about the countless number of very interesting mice and rat studies
+It's the kind of book that I just had to read in 3-4 sittings because I wanted to learn more and more about the brain and about the countless number of very interesting mice and rat studies

-So what's the TL;DR; of the book what things should I record so that I can revisit them later?
+So what's the TL;DR; of the book what things should I record so that I can revisit this notes later?
 What follows is my loose interpretation of the book.

 "Calories in, Calories Out model" is the underlying mechanism of how people gain and lose weight.
 However it doesn't explain the obesity epidemic: it just explains how it is happening, not why.
 By understanding the why, however, we might be able to improve our waistlines without obsessive calorie counting.

+The underlying point of the book is that our waistlines have been ballooning since about 1970s and common explanations of the phenomena are too superficial.
+Sedantary lifestyles?
+Sure, but they had been sedentary way before 1970s.

 So why is it happening then?
 Dopamine and habit-forming loop.
 If you eat rewarding foods you will get "addicted" the same way other habits are formed.